FDA approves new version of diabetes drug Mounjaro for weight loss

 In another recent study, the drug helped people lose up to a quarter of their weight, or 60 pounds (27 kilograms), when combined with intensive diet and exercise.

 Overall, Zepbound appears to spur greater weight loss than Wegovy.
-Approved for weight loss in 2021, Wegovy helped people lose about 15% of their weight or 34 pounds, according to study results.
+Approved for weight loss in 2021, Wegovy helped people lose about 15% of their weight or 34 pounds (15 kilograms), according to study results.

 “This would be the most highly efficacious drug ever approved for the treatment of obesity,” said Dr. Fatima Cody Stanford, an obesity medicine expert at Massachusetts General Hospital in Boston.